IntGrah/cc_cl_cam_ac_uk/README.md

 dune build
 ```

-See [the slang readme file](/slang/README.md) for instructions on how to run the compiler.
+See the [slang README file](/slang/README.md) for instructions on how to run the compiler.

 To clean the repo